mhstk/mhstk.github.io/_pages/publications.md

 ---

 {% include base_path %}

-I am currently working on two papers in the Viechle Routing Problem area and using Adaptive search approaches to solve them.
+I am currently doing research in the Viechle Routing Problem area, which has resulted in two papers until now.
 I'm assisting Sajad Hedayati, a Ph.D. student in Civil Engineering at Khajeh Nasir Toosi University.
+We use Adaptive search approaches to solve the problems.
 I'm responsible for coding and implementing algorithms (like SA, Genetics, Hill climbing, etc.) used in the papers.

 Re-supplying mobile parcel lockers in last mile logistics
 ----